v10rozas/Web-App-Cost-Effective-Fine-Tuning/README.md

 # Web-App-Cost-Effective-Fine-Tuning

-This repository contains the files for the article [A Web Application for a Cost-Effective Fine-Tuning of Open-Source LLMs in Education](https://link.springer.com/chapter/10.1007/978-3-031-64312-5_32).
+This repository contains the files for the article named "[A Web Application for a Cost-Effective Fine-Tuning of Open-Source LLMs in Education](https://link.springer.com/chapter/10.1007/978-3-031-64312-5_32)".

 ## Contents